 If you are experiencing joint degeneration symptoms or require a second opinion, contact Dr. Daniel C. Allison in Los Angeles today at (310) 730-8008 to schedule a consultation.
 An early diagnosis can lead to a return to pain-free function and improved quality of life.

-Next, read What are the Symptoms of Soft Tissue Tumors
+Next, read about the Symptoms of Soft Tissue Tumors.